Greg-R/qse2/README.md

 For optimal quadrature circuit performance, the coaxial cable between the Main board and the QSD2 should be as short as possible.

-### Why is it called QSE2DC?
+### Why is it called QSE2DCEZ?

-QSE2DC -> "Quadrature Sampling Exciter Two Direct Coupled"
+QSE2DCEZ -> "Quadrature Sampling Exciter Two Direct Coupled"

+The "EZ" is due to the substitution of SOIC package parts for ease of assembly.

 The circuit is what is called an "IQ modulator".
 Watch this video to learn more:

 <https://www.youtube.com/watch?v=RHFZUqUM8DY>

 Note that in the above video the IQ modulator is assembled from double-balanced diode ring mixers.
 This is another way to implement an IQ modulator.
-The QSE2DC is a sampling type circuit topology.
+The QSE2DCEZ is a sampling type circuit topology.
 From a "black box" perspective, the two circuits perform the same function.

 #### Carrier Nulling